 Materials needed to make your too big ring fit

-- A food grade silicone sealant (clear or white).
+- A food grade silicone sealant (clear).
 Try something like the food grade safe option shown below, or just search Amazon for food or “aquarium” grade silicones.
 These silicones should be almost 100% pure silicone with an agent that evaporates during the curing process.